Improving maximum strength can steadily make a big difference to an athletes maximum speed , ease of race speed and the ability finish strongly.

 quick contacts with the track.
 So the hurdles are kept low to allow this to happen.

-Also this should be done in low volumes only eg 10 sets of 3 contacts with double legged bouncing.
+Also this should be done in very low volumes only eg. 10 sets of 3 contacts with double legged bouncing.
+(High volume plyometrics is from the old eastern bloc drug cheating regimes)

 Changing Pace Practise